 In February 2009, in conjunction with the Notes Amendment, PD LLC redeemed the 5% interest in PD LLC and STL Distribution Services LLC ("DS LLC") owned by The Herald Publishing Company, LLC ("Herald") pursuant to a Redemption Agreement and adopted conforming amendments to the Operating Agreement.
-As a result, the value of Herald's former interest (the "Herald Value") will be settled, at a date determined by Herald between April 2013 and April 2015, based on a calculation of 10% of the fair market value of PD LLC and DS

-LLC at the time of settlement, less the balance, as adjusted, of the Pulitzer Notes or the equivalent successor debt, if any.
+As a result, the value of Herald's former interest (the "Herald Value") will be settled, based on a calculation of 10% of the fair market value of PD LLC and DS LLC at the time of settlement, less the balance, as adjusted, of the Pulitzer Notes or the equivalent successor debt, if any.
 We recorded a liability of \$2,300,000 in 2009 as an estimate of the amount of the Herald Value to be disbursed.
 In 2011, we reduced the liability related to the Herald Value to \$300,000 based on the current estimate of fair value.

-The actual amount of the Herald Value will depend on such variables as future cash flows and indebtedness of PD LLC and DS LLC, market valuations of newspaper properties and the timing of the request for redemption.
-Cash settlement of the Herald Value is limited by the terms of the Credit Agreement.
+In April 2013, we received notice of Herald's intent to redeem the Herald Value.
+The actual amount of the Herald Value will be based on a valuation of PD LLC and DS LLC as of March 31, 2013.
+Cash settlement of the Herald Value is limited by the terms of the 1st Lien Agreement.